 4-Way Stretch Fabric

 People typically use 4-way stretch fabric for athletic wear.
 It can stretch both widthwise and lengthwise at the same time, allowing for greater elasticity.
 The most common example of a 4-way stretch fabric is spandex.
-Using 4-way stretch fabric for athletic clothes will allow the clothing to conform to your body and endure more stress and strain as you move.
+Using fabric with 4-way stretch for athletic clothes will allow the clothing to conform to your body and endure more stress and strain as you move.
 Like 2-way stretch fabric, the easiest way to tell if something is 4-way stretch is by stretching it lengthwise and widthwise.
 If it stretches both ways easily, it’s a 4-way stretch.

 Why Stretch Fabric

-Now that you know what 2-way vs. 4-way stretch is and how to use it, why would you want to use it beyond athletic or casual wear?
+Now that you know what 2-way stretch vs. 4-way stretch is and how to use it, why would you want to use it beyond athletic or casual wear?
 Stretch fabric simplifies the construction of clothing and increases the lifespan of a garment.
 These fabrics can also recover from that stretching and go back to their original size.
 Before stretch fabrics, clothes were much more uncomfortable because they wouldn’t conform to your body and movements.